When You Get Good at Things You Never Felt Passionate About

 When I started farming in Japan, it wasn’t passion that drew me to it.
 My boss closed his English school and invited me to join his family’s farming operation.
 I said yes out of loyalty, not because I’d always dreamed of agricultural work.

-The first few months were fine—exercise, teamwork, honest work for good people I respected.
+The first few months were good.
+Exercise, teamwork, honest work for good people I respected.
 But becoming skilled with heavy machinery?
-That took countless hours of boring practice.
+That took some hours of repetitive practice.
 The same movements, the same careful maneuvering, the same concentration required day after day.

 No passion ever showed up for driving tractors.
-What did show up was competence, and with competence came something unexpected: pride.
+What did show up was competence, and with competence came something unexpected: a little bit of pride.

 What skill surprised you by becoming meaningful through practice rather than passion?